 Check that all personal effects are covered

-This means replacing as new items covered.
-It is worth nothing that gold has risen 500% in 10 years while silver has risen an astonishing 900% in the same period so it is important that up to date valuations are retained for all the items covered.
+This means replacing new items covered.
+It is worth noting that gold has risen 500% in 10 years while silver has risen an astonishing 900% in the same period, so it is important that up-to-date valuations are retained for all the items covered.

-It’s usually a good idea to review your buildings and contents insurance cover at least once a year.
+It’s usually a good idea to review your buildings and contents insurance coverage at least once a year.